-- Provide the officer with the completed Herbert Protocol and a recent photograph - Calgary Police Service (CPS) will assess vulnerability and, based on assessment, may begin searching immediately - As part of the missing person's assessment, CPS will ask you a variety of questions.
+- Provide the officer with the completed Herbert Protocol and a recent photograph - Emergency Services will assess vulnerability and based on assessment, may begin searching immediately - As part of the missing person's assessment, you will be asked a variety of questions.
 These questions are standard protocol and will include difficult questions.
 These questions are not intended to be a judgment on you or the person you are caring for, they are asked in all missing person situations